OriginTrail/ChatDKG/README.md

 Your project needs to meet the following criteria for a successful application to the ChatDKG grant program:

-- Public, open-source project
+1. Public, open-source project
-- Has to apply to OriginTrail DKG and Knowledge Assets
+2. Has to either deploy a new DKG Paranet, or extend an existing Paranet
+3. Has to deploy at least 20% of the grant funds for knowledge mining
-- Has to solve a meaningful problem
+4. Has to solve a meaningful problem
-- Active development & engagement in ChatDKG Discord
+5. Active development & engagement in ChatDKG Discord

 ## **[Apply for a ChatDKG grant HERE](https://docs.google.com/forms/d/1UWoyQoZaQ4SvO2lFh3zdAil7iHq8o-T5aX79fPbGHag/edit)** 🚀

-## How does the grant process look like?
+## What does the grant process look like?

 ### 🏅 **Step 1: Apply with your idea**